nithishkgnani/nithishkgnani.github.io/content/project/3d-prints.md

 ## Functional products

 I gained enough expertise to now design and print functional products.
 This invovled designing from scratch or downloading designs from the internet and modifying them to suit my needs.
-The designs ensured minimum use of material and maximum strength while keeping print time low.
+I learned to design products in such a way that there was minimum use of material and maximum strength while keeping print time low.
 Thanks to the YouTube channel [Maker's Muse](https://www.youtube.com/@MakersMuse) for tips & tricks and [Thingiverse](https://www.thingiverse.com/) for designs.

 ### Desk organization